 No Proof of The Mining Process!

-Literally the mining process is the one thing that determines whether or not these schemes are legit or phony.
-If they actually have a mining rig setup & the profits are truly coming from mining then OK, it’s legit – but if not, it’s definitely a Ponzi scheme.
+Literally the mining process is the one thing that determines whether or not these schemes are legit or phoney.
+If they actually have a mining rig setup & the profits are truly coming from the mining then OK, it’s legit – but if not, it’s definitely a Ponzi scheme.

 So given the importance of the mining process been proven, why do FinTech Mining have no solid proof of a rig actually existing?

 In fact, in their FAQ they have a question that reads “how do I verify that you are mining for me?” and take a look at the answer:

 That’s absolutely ridiculous – that’s no proof at all, those dashboard & mining statistics could easily be faked.
 So as far as I’m concerned without proper proof their mining operation just simply doesn’t exist.

 There’s no way you should be expected to “just take their word for it”.